kchristin22/Graph_minor/README.md

 ## (!!!)
 There's an error in the benchmarks in the report: instead of pthreads, OpenMP was run.
 The fixed tests are below.
 ## You may need to remove the condition check on using sparse or dense matrix implementation for the program to run for matrices where n $^2$ > n + 2*nz.
-## After validating the sequential algorithm you can check the validity of the parallel implementation by using the function`areCSRVectorsEqual` for larger datasets as well.
+## The last commit added after the deadline only concerns the COO file parsing and is out of scope of the project.
+It is to help you compare the results to Matlab's when the matrix is symmetric, as MM doesn't add all the elemnets.
+Hence, it doesn't affect the benchamrks, nor change the algorithm used.
+After validating the sequential algorithm you can check the validity of the parallel implementation by using the function`areCSRVectorsEqual` for larger datasets as well.

 ### **About:**